-Ms. Pragid also has an expertise in a wide spectrum of electronic discovery (e-discovery) practices from preparing for anticipated e-discovery to the managed review and ultimate production of electronically stored information (ESI).
+Ms. Pragid also has substantial knowledge in a wide spectrum of electronic discovery (e-discovery) practices, from preparing for anticipated e-discovery to the managed review and ultimate production of electronically stored information (ESI).
 She ensures the review and production of documents is consistent with applicable federal procedural rules and privacy regulations.
 Her focus is on streamlining and cost-saving measures, given the often large-scale data involved.

 Ms. Pragid prides herself on her commitment to pro bono legal work for those who are so often underserved by the community.
 In this regard, she frequently represents pro bono clients in domestic violence and stalking cases.